 - While connecting the wires, please strictly follow the wiring diagram. - The refrigerant circuit can become very hot.
 Keep the interconnection cable away from the copper tube.

-4. Clamp down the cable with the cable clamp.
-The cable must not be loose or pull on the u-lugs.

-5. Reinstall the electric box cover .
+5. Clamp down the cable with the designated cable clamp to secure it in place.
+The cable should not be loose and should not pull on the u-lugs.
+6. Reattach the electric box cover.